Run Android on your PC

 - [Storage] Find the first "Empty" item (this should have an icon of a CD).
 In the Attributes, click on the CD icon with a small down arrow, and pick "Choose Optical Virtual Disk File...".
 Specify the Android-x86 ISO that you downloaded.

 - [Audio] Intel HD Audio seems to be natively supported in Android-x86.

 - [Network] By default, your installation of Android-x86 will be able to automatically connect to the internet.
-If you do not want this, uncheck Enable Network Adapter under the Adapter 1 tab.
+If not, you can try to enable WiFi in Settings/Network & Internet, and connect to showing VirtWifi.
+If you do not want to connect to the internet in VirtualBox, uncheck Enable Network Adapter under the Adapter 1 tab.

 Click the green Start arrow to power-on your virtual machine.
 You'll be presented with a list of options.
 Use the arrow keys to pick which one you want, then press Enter once the one you want is selected.

 If you want to use higher resolution, you can edit the boot option by pressing TAB, change vga=788 (800x600) to vga=791 (1024x768) or vga=794 (1280x1024), and press Enter.
 You can also use vga=ask to see all available modes.
 But please note Android will only work under 16-bit mode.